BACTERIOLOGY & FUNGAL TESTING LAB

 STANDARD TEST METHOD FOR TESTING DISINFECTANT EFFICACY AGAINST PSEUDOMONAS AERUGINOSA BIOFILM USING THE MBEC ASSAY

-ASTM E2799 is a test method used to evaluate biofilm susceptibility to disinfectants.
+ASTM E2799 (ASTM 2799) is a biofilm testing method performed in our bacteriology testing lab to evaluate biofilm susceptibility to disinfectants.
 The assay device consists of a plastic lid with 96 pegs and a corresponding receiver plate with 96 individual wells.
 Biofilm is established on the pegs and then transferred into a new receiver plate containing the test disinfectant.
-Following the desired contact time, the disinfectant is immediately neutralised and remaining viable bacteria is quantified.
+Following the desired contact time, the disinfectant is immediately neutralised, and the remaining viable bacteria are quantified.
 Efficacy is reported as the log reduction of viable bacteria.
-The 96 well plate design allows for multiple disinfectants and/or multiple concentrations to be tested simultaneously making it an efficient screening tool.
+The 96-well plate design allows for multiple disinfectants and/or multiple concentrations to be tested simultaneously, making it an efficient screening tool.
 Although the test method defines the parameters for growing a Pseudomonas aeruginosa biofilm, it can be used to grow other species of biofilm.

 + ASTM E2562